Tammy Hembrow Puts On Busty Display In White Bikini With G-String Bottoms

 “No one is perfect but you’re different closest thing to it,” added a third Instagram user.

-Previously, The Inquisitr shared that Tammy sizzled in another NSFW look earlier this week to Instagram.
+Previously, The Inquisitr shared that Tammy sizzled in another NSFW look earlier this week on Instagram.
 She wore a lacy black skirt and a matching black top for the Revolve Awards.
 It comes as no shock that the gorgeous shot amassed over 260,000 likes and well over 1,000 comments.